 National Mills Weekend

 May 11th and 12th.
 Free admission both days.

 14th August.
 Activities for children at the mill.
 Free admission for children when accompanied by a paying adult.

 Heritage Open Days

-13th to 16th September.
+19th to 22nd September Inclusive.
 Free admission each day.